prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Teams.md

   * *Short Code* \- The shortCode for the team, to be use by API methods.
   * *Name* \- The name of the team (Used within the portal only for identification).
-  * *Social* \- The members of this team will be regarded as friends of the friends of the owner.
+  * *Social* \- If enabled, this means every member of a team of this type is regarded as a friend of the owner.
-  * *Extended Social* \- The members of this team will be regarded as friends with each other.
+  * *Extended Social* \- If enabled, this means that all team members are regarded as friends with each other.
   * *Max Members* \- The maximum number of players that can be in this team.
   * *Max Membership  Per User* \- The maximum number of this team type a player can be in (Set to 0 for unbounded).
   * *Max Ownership  Per User* \- The maximum number of this team type a player can own (Set to 0 for unbounded).